WoochYon/Samsung-Auto-Trader-Mock-API-/README.md

 ## Modifications
 - In order to seek arbitrage profit from selling, the model buys specified number of stock at market price to hold at least 10 stocks.
 - Under assumption that trading volume signifies liquidity of asset, this model attempts to buy(sell) stock when trading volume increases(decreases).
-- The model buys stock 1,000KRW less than current market price, only when trading volume(converted to 7:30 hours) is higher than that of yesterday.
+- The model buys stock 1,000KRW less than current market price, only when trading volume today(converted to 7:30 hours) is higher than that of yesterday.
-- The model sells stock 1,000KRW above current market price, only when trading volume(converted to 7:30 hours) is lower than that of yesterday.
+- The model sells stock 1,000KRW above current market price, only when trading volume today(converted to 7:30 hours) is lower than that of yesterday.
 ## Features
 - **Strict Rate Limiting:** Designed to poll conservatively (every 15s) and enforce delays between HTTP requests to avoid KIS API bans.
 - **Token Caching:** Automatically caches OAuth tokens locally to ensure same-day reuse.